 Gay in Trumpland

-As we count down to the mid-term elections in the United States, photographer Ron Amato has released a new series of work titled Gay in Trumpland.
+As politics as we used to know it continues to unravel in the United States, photographer Ron Amato has released a series of work titled Gay in Trumpland.

 Why was it important to you to use your art to demonstrate your opposition to the Trump Administration?